PiresMA/epidemic_like_models/README.md

 Social contagion
+* Dodds, Peter Sheridan, and Duncan J. Watts.
+"A generalized model of social and biological contagion."
+Journal of theoretical biology 232.4 (2005): 587-604.
 * Hill, Alison L., et al. "Infectious disease modeling of social contagion in networks."
 PLoS Comput Biol 6.11 (2010): e1000968.
 * Hill, Alison L., et al. "Emotions as infectious diseases in a large social network: the SISa model."
 Proceedings of the Royal Society of London B: Biological Sciences 277.1701 (2010): 3827-3835.
 * Ejima, Keisuke, Kazuyuki Aihara, and Hiroshi Nishiura.
 "Modeling the obesity epidemic: social contagion and its implications for control."
 Theoretical Biology and Medical Modelling 10.1 (2013): 1.